A downloadable PDF of the handbook is currently being updated.

 Examples of situations in which an animal may not be approved or may be removed from campus include, but are not limited to, the following:

-2. The owner has repeatedly failed or refused to comply with directives to control the animal, clean up after the animal, or remove the animal from places or situations, or has committed other serious violations of this policy.
+2. The owner has received three or more written complaints or incident reports regarding the animal, has committed serious violations of this policy, or has repeatedly failed or refused to comply with directives to control the animal, clean up after the animal, or remove the animal from places or situations.

 3. The animal is not housebroken.
 For purposes of this policy, “housebroken” means that the animal is trained to relieve its waste in an outdoor area or, if the animal cannot be taken outdoors through reasonable efforts by its handler, then in some designated indoor area that does not pose a sanitation risk to any persons on Rhodes premises.

 4. The animal otherwise poses a risk to the health or safety of people or other service or emotional support animals.
 In determining whether an animal poses a risk to the health or safety of people or other service or emotional support animals, Rhodes will make an individualized assessment based on objective indications to ascertain the severity of the risk.
-Such indications include but are not limited to:
+Such indications include, but are not limited to, the following:

-• External signs of aggression, such as growling, biting, or snapping, baring its teeth, or lunging; or
+• The animal shows external signs of aggression, such as growling, biting or snapping, baring its teeth, or lunging.

-• External signs of parasites on the animal (e.g., fleas, ticks), or other external signs of disease or bad health (e.g., diarrhea or vomiting).
+• The animal shows external signs of parasites (e.g., fleas, ticks) or other external signs of disease or bad health (e.g., diarrhea or vomiting).

-An animal removal determination is made by Student Accessibility Services in consultation with the Office of Residence Life, the student resident, and other parties as appropriate.
-If the owner fails to comply with the specified removal deadline, then the Office of Residence Life reserves the right to call Animal Control and report the student to Community Standards.
-Any removal of an approved animal may be appealed to the Vice President of Student Life, as outlined in the Student Accessibility Services Procedures.
+An animal removal determination will be made by the Office of Student Accessibility Services in consultation with the Office of Residence Life, the student resident, and other parties as appropriate.
+If the owner fails to comply with the specified removal deadline, then the Office of Residence Life reserves the right to call Animal Control and report the student to the Office of Community Standards.
+Any removal of an approved animal may be appealed to the Vice President of Student Life, as outlined in the Office of Student Accessibility Services Procedures.
 If an approved animal is removed from campus for any reason, the owner is expected to fulfill their housing obligations for the remainder of the housing contract.

 Questions

-All student questions regarding service and emotional support animals on campus should be directed to Student Accessibility Services at 901-843-3815 or accessibilityservices@rhodes.edu.
+All student questions regarding service and emotional support animals on campus should be directed to the Office of Student Accessibility Services at 901-843-3815 or sas@rhodes.edu.

-All faculty, staff, or visitor questions regarding service and emotional support animals on campus should be directed to Human Resources at 901-843-3750 or hr@rhodes.edu.
+All faculty, staff, or visitor questions regarding service and emotional support animals on campus should be directed to the Office of Human Resources at 901-843-3750 or hr@rhodes.edu.